In this article, we'll cover:

 While the public cloud is one of the most rapidly growing cloud computing areas, it is not for everyone.
 When organizations consider whether to use a public cloud, they must see if the positives outweigh the negatives.

-For many businesses, they will find that moving to a public cloud will save them money.
+Many businesses will find that moving to a public cloud will save them money.
 This is because, with the cloud service, you will only pay for what you need.
 Cloud service plans usually have flexible pricing.

 Customers are provided with monitoring tools to see exactly what they are paying and adjust usage accordingly.
 Businesses that take advantage of these tools will be able to cap precious spending and use those savings for other business parts.

 This means for businesses that there is no requirement for an IT team or expensive on-premise equipment.
-Infrastructure and resources, such as security are automatically upgraded.
+Infrastructure and resources, such as security, are automatically upgraded.
 This ensures the service stays up to date.
 Businesses can divert company resources to more important areas with the knowledge that their IT services are up to date.
 Upgrades are installed by the provider when available, such as machine learning and AI automation.

 Cloud migration can be done in a matter of hours with online migration.
 A company’s IT team can connect to the cloud remotely and oversee all migration processes.
 As soon as the virtualisation is complete, cloud deployment can occur rapidly and simultaneously for all users.